MicrosoftEdge/WebView2Samples/SampleApps/WebView2_WinUI3_Sample/readme.md

 1. Include the fixed version of the WebView2 Runtime in the package project:

    `\WebView2_WinUI3_Sample\WebView2_WinUI3_Sample (Package)\FixedRuntime\95.0.1020.53\`

-2 Update the package project wapproj file for the version your using
+2. Update the package project `wapproj` file for the version you're using:

 <pre> < Content Include="FixedRuntime\95.0.1020.53\\**\*.*" > </pre>
 3 Uncomment the code in app.xaml.cs to enable the runtime override
 <pre>